ChenNuode/Runner-tag-tracker--Capstone--/README.md

 #### Libaries needed:
 Go ahead and install them using pip

- 	pip3 install imutils numpy opencv-python scipy argparse nms pytesseract scikit-image
+ 	pip3 install imutils numpy opencv-python scipy argparse nms pytesseract scikit-image cmake

 #### `Dlib`
 We will require this module as well, however instead of using pip to install it, please install it from source.
 Go to their [github page](https://github.com/davisking/dlib), clone their repository (this will take a minute or two), enter it and run `python3 setup.py install`  (this will take around 5 minutes)